3DFin/3DFin_CC_Tutorial/Readme.md

 In the following we will have a look at each of the outputs individually which is helpful to understand how the 3DFin work-flow works.

 The first step in work-flow is to normalize the pointcloud and derive a digital terrain model (DTM).
 Figure 9 shows the visualization of the DTM of the example dataset as represented by a point cloud of the ground points.
 In this case the extracted DTM looks quite plausible.
 There might be other situation where the automatically derived DTM is not of sufficient quality.
-We will have a look at this issue in one of the exercises provided as supplement to this tutorial.
+We will have a look at this issue in one of the cases explained later.

 ![Figure 9: DTM derived in the 3DFin work-flow](Fig_9_dtm.png)